MauritsDijkman/Savior/README.md

-Savior
+# Savior
-This repository contains all the code of the project Stitched Together.
+This repository contains all the content of project Savior.